-(1) These columns show the range of payouts targeted for 2013 performance under the AIP.
-The cash payouts for 2013 performance were made in March 2014 and are shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+These columns show the range of payouts targeted for 2014 performance under the AIP.
+The cash payouts for 2014 performance were made in March 2015 and are shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
 The AIP includes various measures of our performance, which each have a different weight and an independent threshold performance level.
-For corporate operating gain, which is weighted at 40%, there is a payout from 0% to 100% for performance between the threshold and target level and up to 200% for maximum performance.
-Business unit operating gain is also weighted at 40% and has the same payout range.
-For individual performance, weighted at 20%, the Compensation Committee has the discretion to set the payout percentage, which could be 0%.
+For corporate operating gain, which is weighted at 50%, there is a payout from 0% to 100% for performance between the threshold and target level and up to 200% for maximum performance.
+Business Unit Scorecard results are also weighted at 50% and have the same payout range.
+Payouts may be adjusted up or down based on individual performance measures.
 The maximum total payment under the AIP is 200% of target.

-(2) All options were granted at an exercise price equal to the fair market value based on the closing price of our common stock on the NYSE on the date of grant.
+All options were granted at an exercise price equal to the fair market value based on the closing price of our common stock on the NYSE on the date of grant.